Course Length: 3 Days or 4 Separate Blocks

 are available on a limited basis.

-series consists of four complete days of instruction in the art
+series consists of three complete days of instruction in the art

 and science of gathering accurate and more complete information

 from persons by means of oral interviews and assessing non-verbal

 of non-verbal behaviors, and assessment of deception.
 This process

 is discussed from the standpoint of various interviewing situations

 including mere encounters, traffic stops, vehicle collision investigations,

 and interrogations of criminal suspects.
 Beginning with Interviewing